slim71/Utils/LaTex/README.md

 # LaTex utils

+This folder contains useful scripts I've implemented while using LaTex (on Notepad++).

 ### Bat setup to create a PDF
 Simple script that executes all needed commands to build the PDF document starting from bibliography, sources and text.\